quantum-defence/quantum-defence/docs/milestone-3/dev-guide.md

 Where a bit can only be 0 or 1, qubits appear to be in a coherent superposition (in _both_ states of 0 and 1 simultaneously).
 Qubits will however collapse to just holding 1 bit of information (turn into a typical bit in either 0 or 1 state) when measured.
 Our enemies can be either blue or red, but their state is represented as a qubit.
+For the sake of the game, the measurement of the qubits (which is the action that collapses them) is automatic.
+This, firing at an enemy to put it into superposition will also immediately collapse them thereafter, turning them either red or blue.

+The entire native godot qiskit library is authored by bhcs and co-authored by Bluntsord.
+This is split into three main files.

+**QuantumCircuit**

+The file QuantumCircuit.gd handles the building of the circuit.
+This allows for building of all kinds of quantum circuits by calling each each of the functions in succession to build the circuit of choice.

 As such, quantum powered (tensor) weapons or classical (quodite) weapons can be employed against them: